mkuzmick/watch-together/documentation/documentation/3-getting-started-slack-app.md

 23. Next, go to your `app.js` file in Atom.
 You need to use the `.env` module in this file as high up in the file as you can.
 After `var slackRouter = require('./routes/slack');`, hit enter a few times.
 Type ``require(`dotenv`).config();``.
 Hit save.
 24. Now it needs to be installed in terminal.
 First make sure you are in the correct folder (`watch-together`).
 Then, type in `npm i dotenv`.
 Hit enter.
 25. Open up `http://localhost:3000/slack/word/testing` and hit refresh.
 A slack message saying "my word is testing" should have just been received.
 26. If you change the URL slightly to `http://localhost:3000/slack/word/testing-again` and hit enter, a new slack message should come through that says "my word is testing-again".

 This is useful because you can be putting in names!
 You would probably never want to slack a channel any time anyone reloads a website, but the basic principle is that your app can know something, and then it can go in and tell slack about it.

+: So this is the most basic way of connecting our slack to our express app, and that's with webhooks.
+We did that by using the slack webhook module.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MTI0NDU2MjMsMTgxMzM0OTI2LC0xNj
-I4Mzg4ODA0LC0xMTE0NzA4MzYyLDEzMTY0NjM0NTksMTA4Nzg1
-NTE0MSwtMTg4MDk3NDAsMTAwOTU4ODgxOSwxNzM4Nzk3NjEwLC
-0xNTU1NjQ1NTI3LDc0ODQ1NTU1MSw5OTA0MTE5OCwtMTYwNzkz
-Nzk3MiwtMTM1Njg1MjA0MSwxNzYwMjM3MTcxXX0=
+eyJoaXN0b3J5IjpbOTA0MTQxNzI0LC0xNTEyNDQ1NjIzLDE4MT
+MzNDkyNiwtMTYyODM4ODgwNCwtMTExNDcwODM2MiwxMzE2NDYz
+NDU5LDEwODc4NTUxNDEsLTE4ODA5NzQwLDEwMDk1ODg4MTksMT
+czODc5NzYxMCwtMTU1NTY0NTUyNyw3NDg0NTU1NTEsOTkwNDEx
+OTgsLTE2MDc5Mzc5NzIsLTEzNTY4NTIwNDEsMTc2MDIzNzE3MV
+19
 -->